CloudWatch metrics

 To determine the namespace and metric names, see the AWS documentation.

-Custom (user instrumented) CloudWatch metrics
+Custom (user-instrumented) CloudWatch metrics

 In certain use cases, it is required to ingest CloudWatch custom metrics instrumented by the AWS SDKs.

-In the connection monitoring settings, turn on Ingest custom (user instrumented) metrics and provide the required inputs.
+In the connection monitoring settings, turn on Ingest custom (user-instrumented) metrics and provide the required inputs.

-CloudWatch metrics ingested via Ingest any AWS metrics or Ingest custom (user instrumented) metrics:
+CloudWatch metrics ingested via Ingest any AWS metrics or Ingest custom (user-instrumented) metrics:

 • Will not be visible in Clouds Clouds

-• Will not be visible as nodes nor edges in AWS Topology (those custom Resources are not represented as Dynatrace entities)
+• Will not be visible as nodes nor edges in AWS Topology

 However, the following use cases will be supported for those metrics: